krystal/crumbs/README.md

 When the cookie preferences are saved our custom GTM event triggers a check of what cookies have been set via a Regex table check against the different types that were provided to Crumbs.

-If we follow through with our above example and say that we accept the 'functional' and 'analytical' cookie types then the cookie being set will be:
+If we follow through with our above example and say that we accept the 'functional' and 'analytical' cookie types but reject the 'live chat' option then the cookie value will be:

 | Name        | Value                   |
 | ----------- | ----------------------- |